MukilanThangamani/BackEnd_Training/Day21/README.md

 3.Searching a Student
 Select 3 to search for a student by ID.

-Enter the student's ID when prompted.
+Enter the student's ID .

 The details of the student will be displayed if found.
 ---------------------------------------------------------------------------------------------------------------